wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.6.1 =
+* Fixed a bug with the jQuery validate library that was causing an error with the 3.5.0 media manager.
+Thanks to Topher Simon for reporting the issue.

 = 1.6.0 =
 * Added in internationalization for the front-end piece of the RSVP plugin